-48. CRP will demonstrate partnerships with key global initiatives.
+52. CRP will demonstrate partnerships with key global initiatives and partners on adaptatoin.
 CRP will engage with different global initiatives on adaptation and resilience to foster strategic partnerships, share knowledge and best practices, and identify joint solutions.
-These include the Coalition of Finance Ministers on Climate Change, the UN Secretary General-led initiative on Adaptation Pipeline Accelerator, the Africa Adaptation Accelerator Program, and the Global Shield Against Climate Risk.
+These include the Coalition of Finance Ministers on Climate Change, the UN Secretary General-led initiative on Adaptation Pipeline Accelerator, the Africa Adaptation Accelerator Program, the Global Center on Adaptatoin and the Global Shield Against Climate Risk, among others.
 Such partnerships will help mobilize institutional and political support for scaling up climate adaptation and enable a coordinated and effective mobilization of resources for countries.